OVO Energy Experts: questions and answers

 The visit will last for up to 2 hours, depending on the type and size of your property.

 Yes, as the homeowner, we'll need you to be at home for the visit, so that you can tell us about your home in more detail.
-Someone over the age of 18 must be there for the whole visit otherwise we won’t be able to provide the service.
+Someone over the age of 18 must be there for the whole visit otherwise we won’t be able to assess your home.

-From the top – Your Energy Expert will begin their inspection in the loft (if you have one) and work their way down and around your home.
+The top – your Energy Expert will begin their inspection in the loft (if you have one) and work their way down and around your home.

-Front, back and sides – They'll also check as much of your property's "elevation" (the outside of the building) as they can.
+Outside – they'll also check as much of your property's "elevation" (the outside of the building) as they can.

 Your Energy Expert may need to take photos of your home on the day.
 This is to help them recommend the right upgrades for your home.
 Your Energy Expert will also be able to answer questions you have about your home and energy efficiency on the day.